JW3, Finchley Road, London: I am taking part in a salon about art and law with Hubert Best and Jacqueline Nicholls at 8pm on 23 May.

 The Amorist is a lively new magazine which has kindly commissioned an article and shibari drawings from me for the launch issue, out on 26 April.
 The hard copy article will be longer than the one in the free sample download, I think.

-The Carnival Village Trust in Notting Hill held a multi-media art competition, 'Carnival Captured', and some of the entries are exhibited at the Tabernacle until 5 March 2017.
+The Carnival Village Trust in Notting Hill held a multi-media art competition, 'Carnival Captured'.
 I won second prize and blog about it here.

 Dru yoga against a soundtrack of dark ambient, doom metal, drone and Gothic rock?
 Me neither but I drew Yoga in Black.

 Here's my cover illustration for Debating Judicial Appointments in an Age of Diversity edited by Professor Graham Gee and Professor Erika Rackley, to be published by Routledge later this year.

 Essex University: on 28 November 2016 a group of law students did some thought-provoking sketches while I gave a talk about drawing in court.

 So what's the story?
 This snapshot of my live-drawing life, based on my talk at the University of Porto conference O Estranho e o Estrangeiro: Arquitectura, Justiça e Teatro in 2015, is published in the conference anthology.

 Senate House, London: on 21 October 2016 I drew the goings-on at Salon Voltaire, this Dada-inspired event.